tombetthauser/tomulator/README.md

 - Consider adding an `is_deleted` column for soft delete functionality
 - VARCHAR and CHAR columns require specifying a length
 - Primary key columns cannot be nullable

+## Table Deletion Feature

+The application now includes a safe table deletion feature that allows you to:

+- **Delete Entire Tables**: Remove tables and all their data permanently
+- **Confirmation Dialog**: Multiple warning levels to prevent accidental deletion
+- **Cascade Deletion**: Removes all associated data, indexes, and constraints
+- **State Management**: Automatically updates the UI after table deletion

+### How to Use

+1. Select a table from the dropdown in the main database manager
+2. Click the **"🗑️ Delete Table"** button in the Table Data controls section
+3. Review the detailed warning message in the confirmation modal
+4. Confirm the deletion by clicking **"Yes, Delete Table Permanently"**
+5. The table will be permanently removed from the database

+### Safety Features

+- **Multiple Warning Levels**: Clear warnings about permanent data loss
+- **Confirmation Required**: Must explicitly confirm the deletion action
+- **Detailed Information**: Shows exactly what will be deleted
+- **Disabled During Operation**: Button is disabled while deletion is in progress

+### ⚠️ Important Notes

+- **Permanent Action**: Table deletion cannot be undone
+- **All Data Lost**: All rows, indexes, and constraints are permanently removed
+- **Use with Caution**: Only delete tables when you're absolutely certain
+- **Backup Recommended**: Consider backing up important data before deletion

 ## Usage